bogpie/Advent-of-Code-2018/README.md

-I've solved the challanges in C++, each solution is a .cpp file.
+I've solved the challenges in C++, each solution is a .cpp file.
 Every folder has the title structured as dXX, XX being the ID of the day :  01,02,...,25 In each folder, the solutions are titled as :
 - dXX (contains both parts of the day problem)